3sjay/simple-fuzzer/README.md

 ## Info

+Simple commandline fuzzer written in rust for tools who parse local files.
+It's mainly written for OSX but with minor modifications will run on any platform.

-Simple commandline fuzzer written in rust for tools who parse local files We are making use of ramdisk to enhance the fuzzing speed a bit.
+We are making use of ramdisk to enhance the fuzzing speed a bit.

 Hence execute the following commands before running the fuzzer (path currently hardcoded)